apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 although no ordering per bucket is enforced in the linked list (this sorting is handled during evacuation).
 Objects are evacuated by specifying the first or earliest fragment in the evactuation block.
 The evactuation operation will then continue the evacuation for subsequent fragments in the object by adding those fragments in evacuation blocks.
-Note that the actual evacuation of those fragments is delayed until the write cursor reaches the fragments, it is not ncessarily done at the time the first / earliest fragment is evacuated.
+Note that the actual evacuation of those fragments is delayed until the write cursor reaches the fragments, it is not necessarily done at the time the first / earliest fragment is evacuated.

 There are two types of evacuations, reader based and forced.
 The ``EvacuationBlock`` has a reader count to track this.